AmritAnand-2003/URL-Shortener/README.md

 ## 📐 Design Decisions

 1. **Model Design**:
-   - `URL` model stores long URLs, their shortened versions, TTL, and expiration times.
+   - `URL` model stores long URLs, their shortened versions, and expiration times (based on TTL).
    - Expiration logic is calculated using the `expires_at` timestamp.

 2. **URL Shortening Algorithm**: